 Why are Plastic Bottle Tops Connected to Bottles Now?

-Many consumers have expressed frustration with the new design of plastic bottle tops that are attached to the bottle.
-Common complaints include the difficulty in closing the bottles properly once opened, and the inconvenience of dealing with the attached caps during use.
+Many consumers have expressed frustration with the new design of bottle tops that are attached to the bottle.
+Common complaints include the difficulty in closing the bottles properly once opened, and the inconvenience of dealing with the during use.

 Why the Focus on Plastic Bottle Tops?